Josnif/notification-scheduler/README.md

 - **Interval**: Set the delay in seconds before showing the first popup (default: 30 seconds)
 - **Text Template**: Use `{variable_name}` as placeholders for variables (default: "Someone from {city} just purchased {product}")
 - **Template**: Choose between "Custom" and "WooCommerce Product Notification"
+- **Popup Position**: Choose whether the popup appears on the left or right side of the screen
+- **Popup Effect**: Choose the popup animation effect (e.g., fade, slide)

 ### Variables